ace-design/git-merge-adv/demos/readme.md

 * Original code structure is being preserved better
 * Tools choose correct changes more often

+For the Java Merge, the next steps would include:
+* Improving merges associated with overloaded methods:
+    *  Currently, our tool simply unions all overloaded methods since it sees each method with a different signature as a different method.
+    * However, we need to come up with a way to compare them with each other in the final merge.
+    * One possible solution that was entertained for this way to see methods with the same name as the same method.
+However, then our merged file would remove all overloaded methods (which is not what the user wants).
+    * Solving this problem would significantly improve the overall accuracy for MethodUnion in Java Case Studies, as we see that all the signficant differences come from these kinds of case studies.
+    * Hint: To start solving this problem, maybe play around with the Method equivalence relation.
+Changing this would change whether two methods are precieved as equivalent.

 ### Python Results:

 ![Python Comparison](python_case_studies/images/Comparison.png)